aimaniahub/farmland_MP/docs/CMS_SETUP_README.md

-# Netlify CMS Setup for Farmland Website
+# Decap CMS Setup for Farmland Website

 ## 🎉 Setup Complete!

-Netlify CMS has been successfully configured for the Farmland website with comprehensive content management capabilities.
+Decap CMS (modern fork of Netlify CMS) has been successfully configured for the Farmland website with comprehensive content management capabilities.

 ## 📋 What's Included